 Drinking water is normally stored in terra-cotta pots.
 These pots keep the water inside cool, with a freshness that villagers prefer over ice water.
 Also, for cooking rice, there is never a more pleasant aroma than when cooked in a terra-cotta pot created in a centuries old technique.

 Top Tip: A single-entry visa is required for all foreign citizens traveling to Myanmar before entry.
+It will typically cost around US $50.
+Depending on which country you are applying from, the application procedures may vary, but it is usually a simple process.
 More information about obtaining a tourist visa can be found by contacting us, your local embassy, or your preferred travel visa service.